-a.
+- a.
 Patient-related Concerns

-- Accommodate adult of average height and weight (not for children) - Be comfortable for patient unable to provide feedback because unconscious - b.
-Competition - Previous projects have produced positioning devices, but none were motorized - Individual components of this semester's design may already have patents (motors, actuators, etc) - Patent searches yielded no existing devices with same specifications
+- Accommodate adults from minimal height and weight to extra large dimensions(not for children)

+- Be comfortable for patient

+- b.
+Competition - Previous projects have produced positioning devices, but none were motorized - Individual components of this semester's design may already have patents (motors, actuators, etc) - Patent searches yielded no existing devices capable of dynamic positioning